jakobzhao/geog571/lectures/lec03/readme.md

 - `Notepad++` – A solid and reliable text editor for Windows.
 Free.
 - `TextWrangler` – A free text editor for Mac only.
 - `DreamWeaver` – Adobe’s software for making basic websites.
 This is not free generally, but many students already have it installed.
 This software can sometimes make simple tasks far more complicated than necessary.
 Not recommended, but if you already have it and you don’t want two install anything else, I will grudgingly acknowledge that it will work just fine for the workshop.

-Enough front matter, let's get going on our web page!

 ## 4. Start up a Web Server